drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Dropulation.rst

 Bam Annotation
 ^^^^^^^^^^^^^^^^^^^^
+.. admonition:: |:stopwatch:| Expected Resource Usage
+  :class: note

+  ~4h using a total of 3Gb memory when using 12 thread for the full :ref:`Test Dataset <TestData>` which contains ~20,982 droplets of 13 multiplexed donors,

 You will most likely need to annotate your bam using ``TagReadWithGeneFunction`` (unless you have already annotated your bam with this function).
 Please note that the ``\`` at the end of each line is purely for readability to put a separate parameter argument on each line.